ilansharon/PegAI/README.md

 (09/24) So far, I've just coded the functionality of the game, and enabled the computer to play the game with a random strategy.
 This random strategy in and of itself yields some interesting statistical results, which I intend to model in the future.
-I also will add a minmax player, and an ai player.
+I also will add a minimax player, and an ai player.

 (10/24) In between my way too many classes, I've gotten depth first search running.
 I learned that Minimax is meant for a two player game and has to account for mutliple players with conflicting interests.
 Instead, I use depth first search to look through